 Chain tightening devices have a tendency to pull chains off-center if they are not used the right way.
 A driver who is not intimately familiar with how to use such a device should avoid doing so.
 There are other ways to effectively tighten chains.

 6. State Regulations for Using Tire Chains

 Nearly every state in the union has some sort of regulations in place pertaining to tire chains.
 Truck drivers should make themselves familiar with those regulations in any state where they plan to work during the winter months.
 Running afoul of the regulations could result in a citation.

-Along those same lines, there are a few key regions in the U.S. where chains are mandatory during the winter.
+Along those same lines, there are a few key regions in the United States where chains are mandatory during the winter.
 Must know about trucking chain laws by state in the USA.
 In some of these regions, truckers will find chains at highway department chain banks.
 A word to the wise though: drivers should not rely solely on chain banks to meet their needs.
 If no chains are available when a driver reaches the start of a mandatory chain area, he or she will have to wait until a set is available.

 Tire chains are part of winter driving for truck drivers.
 Hopefully, you have had some experience chaining up your truck.
 If not, you will probably have to learn eventually.
 Just remember that chaining up is not the end of the world.
 You will get pretty good at it with enough practice.